 The Empathy Trap

-You see, when you feel your client’s pain, you are no longer able to help her.
+You see, when you feel your client’s pain, you are no longer able to help them.
+When this is the case, you’ve fallen into the Empathy Trap, where your empathy works against you.

-Contrary to what you may have discovered in your personal life, it actually doesn’t make you a better practitioner, render you more likeable, or serve your practice to get caught up in your client’s emotional state, to let her lead the session, or to give away your services for too little (or for free) because you “just want to help.”
+Contrary to what you may have discovered in your personal life, empathy doesn’t necessarily make you a better practitioner, render you more likable, or serve your practice.
+The wrong kind of empathy can cause you to become caught up in your client’s emotional state, let them lead the session, or give away your services for too little (or worse, for free) because you “just want to help.”

 What’s in it for you when you step out of the Empathy Trap and learn to practice Functional Empathy: